AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

 For example, you want to send a notification to your website users who have added products to their cart and leave the site without going through with their purchases.
 This example is presented in the [Transactional messaging operating principle](../../channels/using/getting-started-with-transactional-msg.md#transactional-messaging-operating-principle) section.

 1. Click the **[!UICONTROL Content]** block to modify your message's subject and content.
 For this example, select any template containing images and text.
-For more on email content templates, see [Designing using templates](../../designing/using/using-reusable-content.md#designing-templates).
+For more on email content templates, see [Designing emails using templates](../../designing/using/using-reusable-content.md#designing-templates).

    ![](assets/message-center_6.png)